Don’t blink. Lent will be here before you know it.

 There are three holy practices which Catholics are called to embrace in penitential seasons such as Lent and Advent.
 These three practices are prayer, fasting, and almsgiving.

-When you make your Lenten plan, choose something specific from each category—and you’re all set for a grace-filled journey to Easter.
+When you make your Lenten plan, choose something specific from each category—and you’re set for a grace-filled journey to Easter.

 Lent is the perfect time to build virtuous habits.
 It gives us the grace to tackle what we couldn’t otherwise.